 Digital market continues to evolve at lightning speed.
 New technologies are being created daily and marketers continue to embrace the opportunities that arise to reach new consumers.
 As Mark Schaefer, Executive Director of Schaefer Marketing Solutions predicts, the advent of wearable technology will revolutionize the digital market scape dramatically (Odden, 2014).

 Mobile phone technology has opened a whole new avenue to market products and services.As Tom Webster, Vice President of Edison Research points out, the improvements and increase in use of mobile technology will eventually allow for the improved integration of a human-centered model which will unify both online and offline marketing completely (Odden, 2014, para.
 23).

 Consumers today typically view digital marketing on a daily basis.
 Many enjoy the convenience of online shopping and use a variety of shopping clubs to save money on purchases.

 For example, cash back shopping sites such as TopCashBack or Ebates allow consumers to get a percentage of their total shopping purchases back, just for shopping through the aggregator.
 The aggregator advertises retailer sales, discounts, and special deals.
 This is a great place to make money while you shop!

-Another great example of digital advertising is Ad Choice ads which appear on webmail accounts and various other pages online.
+Another great example in the new era of digital marketing is Ad Choice ads which appear on webmail accounts..
 As consumers peruse their e-mail or other sites, tailored ads appear that are based on their past shopping preferences.

 For example, a consumer may be shopping on the Nike website and viewing a variety of different athletic shoes they may be interested in, but perhaps did not purchase on that site visit.
 Advertisements for the exact athletic shoes they were viewing may appear on other web pages prompting them to possibly reconsider their purchase decisions.